etscrivner/turkleton/README.rst

        __time_per_assignment__ = datetime.timedelta(minutes=5)

-Now that we've defined our assignment we can easily upload it to Mechanical
+Here we've created a Task from an existing layout.
+Now that we've defined our task we can easily upload HITs using it to Mechanical Turk:
-Turk:

 .. code-block:: python